digitalfondue/df-tab-menu/README.md

 * `$ bower install df-tab-menu`

-Once installed, add videosharing-embed as a dependency in your module:
+Once installed, add df-tab-menu as a dependency in your module:

 * `angular.module('myModule', ['digitalfondue.dftabmenu']);`